Army rebounds to upend Texas-San Antonio, 31-13

 Army (2-1) generated season-highs in total yards with 358 and rushing yards with 340 against UTSA (1-2).

-Laws' first collegiate play resulted in a 35-yard run to open the game.
+Laws first career snap resulted in a 35-yard run.
 The Black Knights would score 53 seconds into the game, driving 75 yards on three plays capped by Kell Walker's 26-yard rushing touchdown.

 It was the fastest opening score in Monken's 10-year career.